evennia/evennia/docs/1.0-dev/_sources/Components/Webclient.md.txt

 * `message_routing.js` Defines onOptionsUI, onText, onKeydown.
 This goldenlayout-only plugin implements regex matching to allow users to "tag" arbitrary text that matches, so that it gets routed to proper windows.
 Similar to "Spawn" functions for other clients.
 * `multimedia.js` An basic plugin to allow the client to handle "image" "audio" and "video" messages from the server and display them as inline HTML.
 * `notifications.js` Defines onText.
 Generates browser notification events for each new message while the tab is hidden.
 * `oob.js` Defines onSend.
 Allows the user to test/send Out Of Band json messages to the server.
 * `options.js` Defines most callbacks.
 Provides a popup-based UI to coordinate options settings with the server.
 * `options2.js` Defines most callbacks.
 Provides a goldenlayout-based version of the options/settings tab.
 Integrates with other plugins via the custom onOptionsUI callback.
 * `popups.js` Provides default popups/Dialog UI for other plugins to use.
 * `text2html.js` Provides a new message handler type: `text2html`, similar to the multimedia and html plugins.
 This plugin provides a way to offload rendering the regular pipe-styled ASCII messages to the client.
 This allows the server to do less work, while also allowing the client a place to customize this conversion process.
 To use this plugin you will need to override the current commands in Evennia, changing any place where a raw text output message is generated and turn it into a `text2html` message.
 For example: `target.msg("my text")` becomes: `target.msg(text2html=("my text"))` (even better, use a webclient pane routing tag: `target.msg(text2html=("my text", {"type": "sometag"}))`) `text2html` messages should format and behave identically to the server-side generated text2html() output.

-# A side note on html messages vrs text2html messages
+### A side note on html messages vs text2html messages

 So...lets say you have a desire to make your webclient output more like standard webpages...
-For telnet clients, you could collect a bunch of text lines together, with ASCII formatted borders, etc.
-Then send the results to be rendered client-side via the text2html plugin.
+For telnet clients, you could collect a bunch of text lines together, with ASCII formatted borders, etc. Then send the results to be rendered client-side via the text2html plugin.

 But for webclients, you could format a message directly with the html plugin to render the whole thing as an HTML table, like so:

 ```
     # Server Side Python Code: